 Reach out for support.
-Contact UTA's Relationship Violence and Sexual Assault Prevention Program (RVSP) at (817) 272-2354, rvsp@uta.edu, or stop by the RVSP office at University Center B170D.
-RVSP will assist the victim in reviewing options and will provide referrals to appropriate victim assistance agencies.
+Contact UTA's Relationship Violence and Sexual Assault Prevention Program (RVSP) at (817) 272-2354, rvsp@uta.edu.
+RVSP will provide Confidential Advocacy to students.

 Make a safety plan.
-It is very important that relationship violence victims plan for their safety whether they are ready to leave the relationship, and that stalking victims plan for their safety should the stalker make contact.
-RVSP can assist victims with developing a personalized safety plan, including residence relocation, telephone number change, escorts to class/work, emergency cell phones, Protective Orders, and much more.
+It is very important that relationship violence victims plan for their safety whether or not they are ready to leave the relationship, and that stalking victims plan for their safety should the stalker make contact.
+RVSP can assist victims with developing a personalized safety plan, including residence relocation, telephone number change, escorts to class/work, emergency cell phones, and much more.